Sinkat, Sudan

 Sinkat (سنكات, Beja Ookwaakw) is a small town in eastern Sudan.

 It is the main city of the district of the same name and, in some respects, the "capital" of the Hadendowa.

 Transport

 It is served by a station on the mainline of the Sudan railway network.

 Climate

-Sinkat has a very warm desert climate (Köppen BWh) with very hot summers and pleasantly warm winters.
-Rainfall is minimal except for July - August, when easterly winds bring 62 millimetres of rain.
-Sinkat has some, though very sparse, erratic, and negligible rain in nearly every month of the year.
-This town lies some 900 metres above sea level and thus is on average 5 degrees colder than nearby port town of Suakin.
+Sinkat has a hot arid climate (Köppen BWh) with sweltering summers and pleasantly warm winters..
+Sinkat has some, though very sparse, erratic, and negligible rain in nearly every month of the year, although in July and August monsoon winds bring an average of 62 mm over two months.
+Sinkat lies some 900 m above sea level and thus is on average 5 C-change cooler than the nearby port town of Suakin.